 You can start with either course, but Filmmaking 101 was created first and will likely require less financial investment on your part.
 Editing 101 is also free, but as the focus is on editing, you will need a full-featured video editing program NLE (non-linear editor).
 Some examples: Sony Vegas, Adobe Premere (Elements or Pro), Final Cut Pro (7 or X), or comparable.
 Some of these are available for as little as $70, but that's still more than cheap as free. iMovie, Windows Movie Maker, and other free video editors likely won't have the features you need.
+Other programs, like DaVinci Resolve, are free, but require a powerful computer.

 Click here to learn why you may want to pay for a film class.